seanrcollings/venture/docs/icons.md

 |py| cool-tag
 ```

 Would result in a python logo, the word "python" and then cool-tag.
-Essentially, the bar syntax is shorhand for
+Essentially, the bar syntax is shorthand for
 ```
 :py: python cool-tag
 ```